Do air purifiers work for dust mite allergies?

 An air purifier can help to reduce the concentration of dust mite allergens in the indoor air, but it is not a guaranteed solution for eliminating dust mites from the home.

-By combining an air purifier with these dust mite reduction measures, you can create an environment that is less hospitable to dust mites and reduce the concentration of dust mite allergens in the air.
+By combining an air purifier with dust mite reduction measures, you can help create an environment that is less hospitable to dust mites and possibly reduce the concentration of dust mite allergens in the air.

 What is a HEPA filter?